Simple digital habits

-In addition to my monthly blog post, I send a monthly letter to my clients and creative community.
+In addition to my monthly blog post, I send a monthly letter.
 My letters contain inspiration and motivation, with links to my latest blog posts and updates about my coaching.
 I also share personal insights that I wouldn’t usually publish on my blog.
-If you’d like to receive them, you can sign up here, and please feel free to unsubscribe when they’re longer working for you!
-Here are a few of my recent letters:
+If you’d like to receive them, you can sign up here, and please feel free to unsubscribe when they’re longer working for you.

 7. Time offline

 I’ve been creating for as long as I can remember, and I’ve noticed that my ideas can suffer when I consume too much content.
 It’s important to me that my inspiration comes from my relationship with the real world rather than the online one.
 For this reason, I love and value spending time offline.

 Switching off provides me with some uninterrupted thinking time.
 It helps me to silence the noise and distraction and connect with my creativity and inner voice.
 Nowadays I take my evenings, weekends and holidays almost entirely offline.
 I champion regularly switching off and limiting who I follow and what I consume.
 This helps me to be fully present and to truly engage with our amazing world and the inspiring people in it.